PreethiAnanthBabu/Aws-Solution-Architect-Labs/Route 53/Features.md

      DNS (Domain Name System) is the “phonebook of the internet.”
 It translates human-friendly domain names (like google.com) into IP addresses (like 142.250.190.14) that computers use to locate and communicate with each other.

-# Key functions of DNS
+# Key functions of DNS:
     -Domain → IP translation
     -Load distribution (via round-robin, etc.)
     -Caching to speed up lookups